Dream-Voyage/v402/API_DOCUMENTATION.md

 The v402 Facilitator is an enterprise-grade payment facilitation service that implements the x402 protocol for content monetization.
 It provides comprehensive APIs for content providers, index clients, and system administrators.

+### 🔑 v402 Auth 3.0: Cryptographic Identity & Usage-Based Payments

+v402 uses a revolutionary authentication and billing system:

+1. **Public Key as Credential**: Your blockchain public key (e.g., `0x1234...`) is your identity - no centralized API keys
+2. **x402 Payment Tokens for Usage**: Every API call is paid for using x402 payment tokens on-chain
+3. **On-Chain Accounting**: All transactions are recorded on blockchain for transparent, verifiable billing
+4. **No Points Balance**: Unlike traditional systems, there's no stored "balance" - payments are made on-demand

+This enables **trustless, composable API monetization** where usage itself becomes a tokenized asset.

 ### 🚀 Key Features

 - **Multi-chain Support**: Ethereum, Base, Polygon, Arbitrum, Optimism, BSC, Solana